When to Book Wedding Photographer: The Best Time for Your Big Day

-When to book a wedding photographer?
-Ideally, it’s best to book your wedding photographer 12-18 months in advance, with booking at least 12 months in advance being especially important for popular wedding dates.
+The best time to book a wedding photographer is 12-18 months in advance, especially for popular spring/fall Saturdays, and high-demand photographers can book out 2+ years ahead.
 This guide will walk you through the ideal timelines and factors to consider for a stress-free experience, including why popular wedding dates and peak seasons like spring and fall require earlier booking.

 Key Takeaways